 Credit repair companies dispute negative information found on your credit reports.
 But in the past, some of these companies would overstate what they could do for consumers to drum up business.

-The Credit Repair Organizations Act is a federal law that became effective on April 1, 1997 in response to a number of consumers who had suffered from credit repair scams.
+The Credit Repair Organizations Act (CROA) is a federal law that became effective on April 1, 1997, in response to a number of consumers who had suffered from credit repair scams.
 In effect, the law ensures that credit repair service companies:

-- Are prohibited from taking consumers’ money until they fully complete the services they promise.
+- Are prohibited from taking any payment from a consumer until they fully complete the services they promise.